 This rodent from South America is the largest in the world.

-the head, so they can see and hear easily while
+the head, so they can see and hear easily while swimming.

-which helps them paddle.
-When frightened, they can remain underwater for
+paddle.
+When frightened, they can remain underwater for several minutes.

-gather around a single mud puddle.
+single mud puddle.
 When the rains arrive, the animals break off into smaller groups.
 Typically, each family group

 includes one adult male and one or more females, with their young.
 Bachelor males often band together in separate